 How it works:

-- Import your video into your editing software
+- Import the video

-- Use the built-in auto-transcription feature
+- Use the built-in auto-transcription

-- Generate captions from the timeline
+- Generate captions on the timeline

-- Edit and style captions within the editor
+- Edit and style inside the editor

-- Export with burned-in or embedded subtitles
+- Export with burned-in or embedded subs

 Pros:

-- Professional-grade styling options
+- Pro styling options

 - High-quality output